Smith's Wood: Education

-There are five primary schools; also two special schools and a secondary school Smith's Wood Academy on adjacent sites.
+There are two primary schools in Smith's Wood.
+Smith's Wood Primary Academy (formerly 'Smith's Wood Community Primary School') on Burtons Way, and St John the Baptist Roman Catholic Primary School on Arran Way.

+Smith's Wood Academy (formerly and popularly known as 'Smith's Wood Sports College') is the main senior school attended by Smith's Wood children, though some also attend other schools in the wider North Solihull area.
+The school is known for its swimming pool, rock climbing wall, fitness centre and other sports facilities, often used by the community.

+Smith's Wood has four Special Education Needs (SEND) schools, including those for Social, Emotional and Mental Health difficulties (SEMH), for pupils aged 3-18.
+Forest Oak School and Merstone School share a building on shared grounds with Smith's Wood Academy on Windward Way.
+Castlewood School catering for children with SEMH on Jensen Avenue, and The Heights school on Auckland Drive, exclusively built for pupils in years 3-7.

 Ethnicity

 At the 2001 Census, Smith’s Wood had the 6th highest proportion of non-white residents (Black, Asian, Mixed Race and Chinese) in Solihull (6%), although all wards in the Borough are below the West Midlands average of 11%.
 In 2001, Smith’s Wood had the Borough’s highest proportion of mixed race (3%) and black residents (3%).

 Democracy

 Smith's Wood ward is one of 17 wards within Solihull Borough Council.
-The ward has traditionally been represented by the Labour Party however Green Party representatives have been returned in 2008 and every year since 2011.
+The ward has traditionally been represented by the Green Party since 2008 and won every year since 2011.
 Consequently, all three councillors for Smith's Wood are now Green Party representatives.

+Notable residents

+Footballer Kaine Kesler-Hayden was born and raised in Smith’s Wood.

+Barry Austin lived in Smith's Wood before his untimely death in 2021.